 The Boundary Waters Canoe Area Wilderness (BWCAW) is renowned for its abundant wildlife, clear cool waters, and vibrant forests.
 Join our seven-day Boundary Waters trip to explore deep into the rustic backcountry of this northern gem.
-Paddle our lightweight canoes on pristine lakes and rivers.
+Paddle in our lightweight canoes on pristine lakes and rivers.
 Travel flora-filled portage trails.
 Enjoy wonderful meals prepared by our professional guides.
 Stretch out beneath the stars listening to loon calls as waves lap the shore.
-In a park of one million acres with over 60 starting points each route offers its own unique sights and adventures!
+In a park of one million acres with over 60 starting points, each route offers unique sights and adventures!

 Wilderness Inquiry is one of the only organizations that provides two professional guides on its Boundary Waters trips.
 Our lightweight Wenonah canoes make paddling and portaging easier than ever.